plhacko/ParkGame/ParkGame/Assets/GPS Module/README.txt

 For the script MapDisplayer.cs to function Mapbox access token needs to be inserted into its public member variable 'Access Token' from the Inspector or within code.

+For Android Build Android version should be at least 24.